Sanborn Fire Insurance Maps

 Ironically, LC’s scans are in black and white (they were probably created when color scanning wasn’t available), so the information provided by the color coding is lost.

-Here are PDFs of the full pages downloaded from the Library of Congress site.
+Here are PDFs of the full pages downloaded from the Library of Congress site in 2014.

 PDF of the 1925 map of Heatherwold and environs / PDF of the 1951 map of Heatherwold and environs